cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/attaching-multiple-databases.md

 - A replication master in one group cannot be a slave of another group
 - A group with a single server can be slaved to a replication master from another group

-Essentially, as soon as a group has internal replication (between it's own master and slaves) it can no longer be slaved to another group.
+Essentially, as soon as a group has internal replication (between its own master and slaves) it can no longer be slaved to another group.

 To set up replication *between* database groups: